jgryffindor/manifest-explorer/chains/README.md

 # Directory Layout

-** if you want to list your blockchain on Maniscan, please submit your configuration on https://github.com/ping-pub/Maniscan.git **
+** if you want to list your blockchain on Manifestscan, please submit your configuration on https://github.com/ping-pub/Manifestscan.git **

 - Submit configs for mainnet, go to https://github.com/ping-pub/explorer/tree/master/chains/mainnet

-- Submit configs for testnet, go to https://github.com/ping-pub/explorer/tree/master/chains/testnet, these configs will be enabled when you visit the domain that starts with `testnet.*`, for example `https://testnet.Maniscan`
+- Submit configs for testnet, go to https://github.com/ping-pub/explorer/tree/master/chains/testnet, these configs will be enabled when you visit the domain that starts with `testnet.*`, for example `https://testnet.Manifestscan`

 # Sample of Config